SimonPuchas/MotionPrediction/README.md

 # Motion prediction model

+## Project Structure:

 The ROS WS(catkin_ws) is used to generate our own dataset.
-We let a robot drive around in the Gazebo simulation and records its 6D-pose(x,y,z,roll,pitch,yaw), linear velocity and angular velocity.
+We let a robot drive around in the Gazebo simulation and record its 6D-pose(x,y,z,roll,pitch,yaw), linear velocity and angular velocity.

 In the Dataset folder we then have the script, which takes the recorded data, performs preprocessing, like standardization, creating sliding windows and splitting into train/val/test sets and then stores it in a pytorch file.